appacademy/unified-setup/apple-silicon-mac-addendum.md

 # Apple Silicon Macs and Software Development

+> Note this document will change often.
+As new software gets updated for Apple
+> Silicon this document will be ever-evolving.

-In November 2020, Apple releases their first Macintosh computers running custom Apple designed CPUs instead of using the Intel CPUs they had used in the prior decade.
+In November 2020, Apple released their first Macintosh computers running custom Apple designed CPUs instead of using the Intel CPUs they had used in the prior decade.
 These CPUs run an architecture called ARM (Acorn Risc Machine)